-Excerpt from the new book: Awakening Kundalini: The Path To Radical Freedom
+Excerpt from: Awakening Kundalini: The Path To Radical Freedom

 This is the opening invocation written by Kalidas in April 2013 and inspired by the ancient Sanskrit hymn to Kundalini, the Kundalini Stavaha: